Leader of Belarus Rejects Calls to Rerun Presidential Vote

-The embattled president of Belarus on Sunday rejected any possibility of repeating the vote that gave him a sixth term, lashing out at the West and declaring that his country would “perish as a state” if the election were rerun.
+The embattled president of Belarus tried to put on a show of strength Sunday, holding a rally with tens of thousands of supporters and rejecting any possibility of repeating the vote that gave him a sixth term.
+But opponents countered with a far larger demonstration that attracted as many as 200,000 people.

+Alexander Lukashenko, who has ruled the former Soviet republic of 9.5 million since 1994, lashed out at the West and declared to his crowd that the country would “perish as a state” if the election were rerun.

-Lukashenko has ruled with an iron fist since 1994, repressing opposition figures and independent news media.
-But this year, protesters fed up with the country’s declining living standards and Lukashenko’s dismissal of the coronavirus pandemic have posed the biggest challenge to his 26-year rule.
+During 26 years in office, Lukashenko has repressed opposition figures and independent news media.
+But this year, protesters fed up with the country’s declining living standards and Lukashenko’s dismissal of the coronavirus pandemic have posed the biggest challenge to his rule.

 The 65-year-old president claimed Sunday that Western powers were gathering military units in countries along Belarus’ western borders and denounced suggestions by some Western nations that Belarus should repeat the Aug.
 9 presidential vote, which opposition supporters say gave Lukashenko a victory only through massive fraud.
 Official results say he received 80% of the vote.